oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-install.md

 the script itself.
 This change is left as an exercise for you because different environments typically will have existing standards for securely handling such credentials.

-The `Verrazzano Resource` displays the Verrazzano resource definition that you've specified.
+`Verrazzano Resource` displays the Verrazzano resource definition that you've specified.

 ### Install Verrazzano
 `Install Verrazzano` installs Verrazzano in the target Kubernetes cluster.